nikhil822/ChatHub/README.md

 ## Features

 - Real-time messaging: Users can exchange messages in real-time, allowing for instant communication and smooth interactions.
-- User authentication and security: Implemented user authentication and security measures using JSON Web Tokens (JWT).
-This ensures secure access and protects user data within the chat application.
-- Group chat functionality: The application includes a group chat feature, allowing multiple users to participate in conversations and facilitating effective communication and collaboration.
+- The user can send emojis in their chat.
-- The user can upload their own profile picture.
+- The user can choose their own profile picture(avatar) from the set of avatars displayed to them.

 ## Technologies Used

-- Front-end: React.js, HTML, CSS, JavaScript, Redux
+- Front-end: React.js, HTML, CSS, JavaScript, Styled Components
 - Back-end: Node.js, Express.js
 - Database: MongoDB
 - Real-time communication: Socket.io
-- Authentication: JSON Web Tokens (JWT)
-- Cloudinary to upload images within the chat application